mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 ![main](https://user-images.githubusercontent.com/69144354/149923111-59dbb7b8-d875-4268-8980-a02a9b109007.gif)

 #### Data Transfer Algorithm
+Algorithm based on reading an Order's status from the Database.
+Thanks to this architecture data is transferred from MongoDB Cloud Service all the time.
+That means data is not staying in the table.
 ##### Stracture of the Order "Status"
 An Order which is created by Order Form takes it's status as **"new"** at first when [add_order](#order-form) function is called.
 Therefore, after a row selected, clicking on the **"Prepare"** button only change the status of the order.
 For waiting, ready and shipped order, same structure is used.
 To check a **product data modelling** kept in the Database out, [click on this link](#products).